-What's in Lory's WWDC 2017 gear bag?
+What's in Lory's iPhone 8 event gear bag?

 Of course, this doesn't include my cables and adapters, but this is my typical gear bag list.
 If I add any last minute items, I'll be sure to let you know.

-The keynote starts at 10am PT/1pm ET on Monday, June 5 and we will be covering the entire event live.
+The keynote starts at 10am PT/1pm ET on Tuesday, September 12 and we will be bringing all of the biggest news to you live!

 Reader comments